Skip to content

 Musklr is offline-first, so every set logs without a connection and syncs later.
 Strong also supports offline logging.
 Hevy, Jefit and Fitbod don't clearly document offline behaviour, so we don't claim it either way.
 Check before relying on it if your gym has no signal.

-Which app has a muscle heatmap?
+Which workout app has a muscle heatmap?

 Try the fastest way to log your lifts